MasonMcCoy/README-generator/README.md

   ## Contribution

-  Contribute!
+  Contribute however you would like by submitting pull requests!

   ## Tests

-  Test!
+  Testing yet to come!

   ## Questions

   Visit my GitHub for more information: [MasonMcCoy](https://github.com/MasonMcCoy/)
-  Contact me at email with any additional questions.
+  Contact me at mmasonmccoy@gmail.com with any additional questions.